 - Review of the bony attachments and kinematic chains of muscles, tendons, ligaments and fascia along the taiyang and shaoyang jing-jin.

 - Clinical significance of postural vs. phasic muscles and balance between agonist/antagonist muscle groups.

-- Clinical assessment of the movement, strength, and joint stabilization functions of the jing-jin.
+- Clinical assessment of the movement, strength, and joint stabilization functions of the jing-jin (live class only)